Skip page header and navigation

 The importance of honest marketing

 Honesty is the best policy; there is little worse for someone with accessibility requirements than travelling to a destination and having an unpredictable and unreliable experience with different features and facilities to what was advertised: A lack of honesty will only damage your reputation in the long run.
-Being honest about updates on your venue are important too: if a key accessibility feature or facility is out of order, for example: a lift or accessible toilet, you should widely communicate this to current and future customers.
-This provides customers with the autonomy and flexibility to make their own decisions about their visit or stay, could avoid unnecessary travel, while allowing re-booking for another time.
+Being honest about any temporary changes at your venue are important too: if a key accessibility feature or facility is out of order, for example: a lift or accessible toilet, you should widely communicate this to current and future customers.
+This provides customers with the autonomy and flexibility to make their own decisions about their visit or stay, avoid unnecessary travel, or allow them to re-book for another time.
+Remember to review and update your accessibility information regularly.

 Case study 2